amnezia-vpn/amnezia.org-content/docs/en/instructions/04_file-connection/04_file-connection.md

 ## Select the type of data you have.

-In this instruction we will consider connection via a configuration file, so select "QR code key or configuration file"
+In this instruction we will consider connection via a configuration file, so select "Open a config file, key or QR code"

 ![instruction 1](https://raw.githubusercontent.com/amnezia-vpn/amnezia.org-content/master/docs/en/instructions/04_file-connection/img/fc_en_2.png)